 10 THE CONDUCTOR

-Students stand in a circle holding the parachute.
+A game where students stand in a circle holding the parachute.
 Music or drum beat begins the game.
-One student (the “Conductor”) holds flash cards in their hand and moves around the circle weaving in and out around the students and under the parachute.
+One student (the “Conductor”) tags students and asks them music questions.

 Are you getting excited about using the parachute in your classroom?
 It’s VERY easy to use and I LOVE using it because HANDS are connected to the PARACHUTE.